 SOAP Scripts Integrated with Selenium Scripts

-With easy integration with SoapUI, one can perform functional, regression and load testing.
-SoapUI works on xml where the request is sent through xml and a server response is obtained.
+With easy integration with SoapUI, one can perform functional, regression, and load testing.
+SoapUI works on XML where the request is sent through XML and server response is obtained.
 With Selenium integration of SoapUI, it is very easy to create different test suites and test cases with different data and use them to perform web services testing.
-Additionally, since SoapUI interacts with server without the need for an UI, AFTA 2.0 can use SoapUI for faster test data generation.
+Additionally, since SoapUI interacts with a server without the need for a UI, AFTA 2.0 can use SoapUI for faster test data generation.

 JMeter for Performance Testing:

-The test scripts within AFTA 2.0 can be converted into executable jar and can run the same test from JMeter with required parameters / data and AFTA 2.0 provides with a custom sampler to select & run the same test from JMeter
+The test scripts within AFTA 2.0 can be converted into an executable jar and can run the same test from JMeter with required parameters/data and AFTA 2.0 provides with a custom sampler to select & run the same test from JMeter

 Integration of test automation into Continuous Integration tool has proven to be the closest to being a silver bullet solution for challenges in frequent code deploys and resulting inadequacy in testing for code quality.
 The AFTA 2.0 offers seamless integration with CI tools like Jenkins, Bamboo, MS build and the selected automation scripts are triggered as and when a new build is committed to the version control tool.

 With continuous integration, much more effective usage of the test automation framework is achieved and the return on investment is achieved faster as well.
 Other benefits include: